-The results for green tech jobs broadly extend to green patents in Table VIII.
-In Columns 1 to 4, firms with greater climate change exposure show more green patenting in the next year; the effects originate from all three topics-based measures.
-A one-standard-deviation increase in CCExposure is associated with a 72% increase in the number of green patents generated over the next year.
+The results for green-tech jobs broadly extend to green patents in Table VIII.
+In columns (1) to (3), firms with greater climate change exposure show more green patenting in the next year.
+A one-standard-deviation increase in CCExposure is associated with a 72% increase in the number of green patents over the next year.
 The effect for $CCExposure^{Opp}$ is intuitive, as green innovation provides business opportunities during the net-zero transition.
-To illustrate the intuition behind the effects for $CCExposure^{Reg}$, the case study of Caterpillar is insightful.
+To illustrate the intuition behind the effects for $CCExposure^{Reg}$, the case of Caterpillar is insightful.
 This firm is not only the top green patent producer in our sample (see Section I.E), but it also exhibits high measured regulatory exposure.
-This latter feature stems from its legacy business related to mining and diesel engines (sample mean of $CCExposure^{Reg}{Caterpillar}$ =0.16, situated in the top decile of $CCExposure^{Reg}$).
-The effect for $CCExposure^{Phy}$ is consistent with prior evidence that extreme weather events can act as drivers of climate adaptation innovation (Berkhout, Hertin, and Gann (2006)).
-In Columns 5 and 6, we continue to find that CCExposure predicts green patenting if we replace $\#Green\ Patents$ with an indicator for whether or not a firm created a green patents (Column 5) or with the green patents ratio as in Cohen, Gurun, and Nguyen (2021) (Column 6).
-Column 7 shows that high-exposure firms are not simply more innovative in general; the estimates indicate fewer, not more, non-green patents by firms with high values of CCExposure.
+This latter feature stems from its legacy business related to mining and diesel engines (sample mean of $CCExposure^{Reg}{Caterpillar}=0.09$, in the top decile of $CCExposure^{Reg}$).
+We do not find that firms with larger physical exposure generate more green patents (column (4)).
+In columns (5) and (6), we continue to find that CCExposure predicts green patenting if we replace #Green Patents with an indicator for whether a firm created green patents

+(column (5)) or with the green patents ratio as in Cohen, Gurun, and Nguyen (2021) (column (6)).
+Column (7) shows that high-exposure firms are not simply more innovative in general; the estimates indicate fewer, not more, nongreen patents by firms with high values of CCExposure.